aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

  Please wait...

 Hey Loadtest for: http://yelb-serviceconnect-319970139.us-east-2.elb.amazonaws.com/ complete!
-View the EC2 Load Balancer Console here: https://console.aws.amazon.com/ec2/home#LoadBalancers Be sure to choose the correct region for your deployment.
+View the Amazon EC2 Load Balancer Console here: https://console.aws.amazon.com/ec2/home#LoadBalancers Be sure to choose the correct region for your deployment.
 ```

 ### Step 3: View Monitoring Metrics for Service Discovery and Internal Load Balancer

-To view the traffic you just generated using the monitoring metrics tab in the EC2 Load Balancer dashboard, navigate to the provided URL: https://console.aws.amazon.com/ec2/home#LoadBalancers.
+To view the traffic you just generated using the monitoring metrics tab in the Amazon EC2 Load Balancer dashboard, navigate to the provided URL: https://console.aws.amazon.com/ec2/home#LoadBalancers.
 Be sure to select the appropriate region for your deployment.

 Once you are in the Load Balancers console, select the `serviceconnect-appserver` instance, which should have a DNS prefix name similar to `internal-serviceconnect-appserver-xxxx`.
 Below is an example: